 If a small business employer calls us or makes an online enquiry through My account, we may refer them to the EAS if they meet all the following criteria:

-- they’re covered by the Fair Work system and have less than 15 employees at the time of the enquiry
+- they’re covered by the Fair Work system and have fewer than 15 employees at the time of the enquiry

-- their enquiry relates to pay and entitlements under the National Employment Standards or award provisions
+- their enquiry relates to pay and entitlements under the National Employment Standards, award or enterprise agreement

 - they’re happy for an EAS adviser to contact them and discuss their enquiry in more depth.